 - Narrow the Gap between the Tractor and Trailer

 Another tip is to make your truck glide through the air by narrowing the gap between the tractor and trailer.
-A study was conducted by the Lawrence Livermore National Laboratory and found that the US saved $21 billion per year on fuel because of improved aerodynamics of the truck’s build.
+A study conducted by the Lawrence Livermore National Laboratory found that the US saved $21 billion per year on fuel from improved aerodynamics of the truck’s build.
 Adding modifications to close that gap reduces air resistance by 6% and boasts 2% fuel savings.
 Saving on fuel means that you’re saving money.

-This may seem like a few dollars now, but these savings stack up to hundreds to even thousands of dollars of savings while on the road.
+A few dollars now stack up to hundreds to even thousands of dollars of savings while on the road.

 - Add a Trailer Skirt!

 Among the add-ons drivers can utilize to save money on fuel are trailer skirts.
-According to the North American Council for Freight Efficiency, nearly 30% of trailers are equipped with trailer skirts today, which in turn offer 1%-5% in fuel savings versus trailers not equipped with trailer skirts.
+According to the North American Council for Freight Efficiency, nearly 30% of trailers are equipped with trailer skirts.
+As a result, this offers 1%-5% in fuel savings versus trailers not equipped with trailer skirts.

-Adding on these skirts do a lot; it extends the trailer side walls closer to the ground, preventing wind from ducking in under the trailer and running into the bogie.
-The state-of-art skirts have an estimated payback period of 7-14 months, so making it a worthwhile investment for years to come!
+Adding on these skirts do a lot; it lowers the trailer side walls, preventing wind from going under the trailer and into the bogie.
+The skirts have a payback period of about 7-14 months, so making it a worthwhile investment for years to come!
 Long-term investments is one of the best ways that lead to saving money.